533Srimanth/hello-world/README.md

-# hello-world
-Trying to learn git
+Trying to change everything so that I learn ok?
-Super complicated I've heard.
-Tougher than DOTA?